Wiley CutTurks and Caicos

 As Wiley Cut is located on the barrier reef and not far from the great depths of the open Atlantic Ocean, the area can experience significant ocean swells at times.
 Such swells are more of an anomaly rather than the norm, and are largely associated with tropical depressions in the general region of the Turks and Caicos, or winter storms.

-The western side of Providenciales is the lee side of the island and usually sheltered from the typical eastern trade winds, so surface conditions are often quite tame.
+The western side of Providenciales is the lee side of the island and is usually sheltered from the typical eastern trade winds, so surface conditions are often quite tame.

 Due to the remote location and natural tidal water movements through the cut, it’s not advisable to attempt snorkeling at the cut from shore, and it's best to visit with a knowledgeable guide.